Identifying Best Candidates for Busbar Splitting: Preliminaries: Topology Optimization with Busbar Splitting

+Fig.~\ref{fig:BuS_model} provides an example of a busbar with two branches, a generator and a load.
 To represent BuS actions for busbar $i$ in Fig.~\ref{fig:BuS_model} (left), we remove all grid elements connected to the busbar and instead connect them to new auxiliary busbars.
 Then, the original bus is split into two buses $i$ and $i'$.
 For each component, we introduce a pair of switches ${sw_{\upsilon mi}^{ac}}$ and ${sw_{\kappa mi'}^{ac}}$ to represent which part of the split busbar the component can be connected to.
 Each component cannot be connected to more than one bus, but can be completely disconnected.
 We also introduce a binary variable ${sw_{ZILii'}^{ac}}$ to represent the open/close status of the busbar coupler, which connects the busbars $i$ and $i'$.
-If the busbar coupler ${sw_{ZILii'}^{ac}}$ is closed, the two parts of the AC busbar are connected, and AC buses $i$ and $i'$ have the same voltage values.
-This reasoning is formulated with constraints (M1.1) to (M1.7) in Model 1, applied to a set of switches $\acswitchtopology$ and busbar couplers $\acZILtopology$, with each switching element represented by a binary variable (M1.1)\footnote{The nomenclature used for the constraints is based on PowerModels.jl~\cite{PowerModels2018} (OPF) and PowerModelsTopologicalActions.jl~\cite{Bastianel} (OTS/BuS).}.
+If the busbar coupler ${sw_{ZILii'}^{ac}}$ is closed, the two parts of the AC busbar are connected, and AC buses $i$ and $i'$ have the same voltage angle and magnitude values.
+This reasoning is translated into the optimization model from~\cite{Bastianel,Bastianel_2025} in the following Section.